elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-play-contribute-to-social-cognition-development-in-children.md

     subject: Psychology
     url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 related_article2:
-    id: 167980
+    id: 167970
     title: >-
-        How does empathy and perspective taking contribute to interpersonal understanding?
+        What is the Theory of Mind and why is it significant in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-empathy-and-perspective-taking-contribute-to-interpersonal-understanding
+    url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 related_article3:
-    id: 167980
+    id: 167970
     title: >-
-        How does empathy and perspective taking contribute to interpersonal understanding?
+        What is the Theory of Mind and why is it significant in cognitive psychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-empathy-and-perspective-taking-contribute-to-interpersonal-understanding
+    url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 related_article4:
     id: 167972
     title: >-